lzukw/WirelessDisplay/Common/README.md

   [CustomConfigProvider.cs].
 - A class for executing scripts (shell-scripts or batch-scritps) in a platform-independet way on the local computer [LocalScriptRunner.cs].
-- A class that asks via POST-requests the remote computer to exeute scripts [RemoteScriptRunner.cs].
+- A class that asks via POST-requests to the ScriptingRestApiServer running on the remote computer to exeute scripts on the remote computer [RemoteScriptRunner.cs].
 - A static class containing all magic strings for all projects as readonly members [MagicStrings.cs].
 - The Exception `WDException` used by all WirelessDisplay-projects.